module-federation/aegis-host/README.md

 The goal of MicroLib is to provide an alternative to distributed systems and the performance and operational challenges that come with them, while preserving the benefits of deployment independence.
 To this end, MicroLib organizes components according to hexagonal architecture, such that the boundaries of, and relations between, federated components are clear and useful.

-In addtion to zero-install, hot deployment and local eventing, MicroLib promotes strong boundaries between, and prevents coupling of, collocated components through the formalism of the port-adapter paradigm and the use of code generation to automate boilerplate integration tasks.
+In addition to zero-install, hot deployment and local eventing, MicroLib promotes strong boundaries between, and prevents coupling of, collocated components through the formalism of the port-adapter paradigm and the use of code generation to automate boilerplate integration tasks.
 Features include:

 - [Dynamic API generation for federated modules](#zero-downtime---zero-install-deployment-api-generation)
 - Dynamic, independent persistence of federated modules